-A legendary curator of contemporary art, Helen Molesworth's latest project is a gripping podcast, Death of an Artist.
+A legendary curator of contemporary art, Helen Molesworth brought her talents to podcasting with the gripping series Death of an Artist.
 Here are Molesworth's ten must-visit museums around the world.Less

 "The Menil is nestled in a leafy green neighborhood in H-town.
 It’s a jewel box of a museum—the architect is Renzo Piano, and many people think this is his best building.
 It's modest, warm, and art looks amazing in it.
 The collection is strong in surrealism.
 There are amazing Oceanic objects.
 And I’ve seen people in tears in the stand-alone Cy Twombly galleries more than once.
 Oh, and there is the Rothko Chapel too."